ipinfo/django/README.md

 ### Authentication

-The IPinfo® library can be authenticated with your IPinfo API token, which is set in the `settings.py` file.
+The IPinfo library can be authenticated with your IPinfo API token, which is set in the `settings.py` file.
 It also works without an authentication token, but in a more limited capacity.
 From `settings.py`:

 ```python
 IPINFO_TOKEN = '123456789abc'